AddiH/DataScienceExam/README.md

 - **Evaluation and Analysis**: Assess model performance, identify overfitting risks, and interpret feature importance to understand key price determinants.

 ## Structure
+Looking for plots?
+Plots included in the project are in /plots and all additional plots are in nbs/viz_DT, nbs/viz_KNN and nbs/viz_RF

 ```
 ├── data                    <- Directory containing the dataset files and evaluation of models
 │